thachmpham/thachmpham.github.io/content/_index.md

 ---

 # Greeting
-Hi there, and a warm welcome to my blog!
+*Hello and a warm welcome.*
+*I'm so thankful for you taking time to visit.*

-I'm Pham Minh Thach.
-Currently, I'm a software engineer at DEK Technologies, an Endava Company.
-I specialize in projects related to computer networking and distributed systems.
-Previously, I had the opportunity to work as a mobile game developer at Gameloft.
+I'm Thach, a software developer at DEK Technologies, an Endava Company.
+At work, I have opportunity to join projects related to computer networking and distributed systems.
+Previously, I worked as a game developer at Gameloft.

-In this blog, my aim is to share practical insights into computer networking and distributed systems.
+In this blog, I would like to share with you some practices in computer networking and distributed systems.

-Thanks for your visiting and have a nice day!
+*Thanks again and wishing you a great day ahead.*

 # Table of Content